bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 	<i>Still from <a href="https://www.youtube.com/watch?v=UUM7HiFkDd4">YouTube video</a> by the Garvan Institute of Medical Research</i>
 </p>

-There are several methods available to analyze DNA methylation, such as [ChIP-seq](https://en.wikipedia.org/wiki/ChIP-sequencing) (the "ChIP" part comes from the role of chromatin immunopercipitation in the process).
-This process focuses on detecting histone modification.<sup>[[9]](#r9)</sup>
+There are several methods available to study and analyze DNA methylation.
+[ChIP-seq](https://en.wikipedia.org/wiki/ChIP-sequencing) (the "ChIP" part comes from the role of chromatin immunopercipitation in the process), for example, focuses on examining histone modification.<sup>[[9]](#r9)</sup>

-Another method is known as [bisulfite conversion](https://en.wikipedia.org/wiki/Bisulfite_sequencing), which focusses on cytosine methylation.
-Simply put, it converts unmethylated cytosines to uracils.<sup>[[1]](#r1)</sup> After conversion, the methylated cytosines remain and become unmethylated cytosines upon PCR amplification.
-Given a successful application of bisulfite modification, you can then assume that any remaining cytosines were originally methylated cytosines.<sup>[[1]](#r1)</sup> During PCR amplification, the uracil in the bisulfite converted DNA is also replaced with thymine.<sup>[[7]](#r7)</sup> This means that when sequenced, the modification appears as a cytosine to thymine conversion.
+Another method is known as [bisulfite conversion](https://en.wikipedia.org/wiki/Bisulfite_sequencing), used primarily for studying cytosine methylation.
+Simply put, it converts *unmethylated* cytosines to uracils,<sup>[[1]](#r1)</sup> leaving behind the methylated cytosines.
+Then, during PCR amplification, the uracil in the bisulfite converted DNA is replaced with thymine.<sup>[[7]](#r7)</sup> This means that when sequenced, the modification appears as a cytosine to thymine conversion.
+Given a successful application of bisulfite modification, you can then assume that any remaining cytosines were originally methylated cytosines.<sup>[[1]](#r1)</sup>

 <p align="center">
     <img src="https://www.epigentek.com/catalog/images/headers/catdesc/dna-bisulfite-conversion.png" width="90%" />